Pinaki82/Tulu-C-IDE/README.md

 pacman -Ss gtkmm (lib)
 ```

-Add MSYS2 to Windows Explorer R-Click Context Menu: Type the following commands one by one.
+Add MSYS2 to Windows Explorer R-Click Context Menu: Type the following commands one by one:

 ```
 # R-Click Context Menues